 Belonging to the ginger family, turmeric is believed to have lots of potential medicinal value.
 Turmeric suppresses chronic inflammation, which reduces the activity of Xanthine oxidase (an enzyme that produces uric acid).

 How to use: Turmeric can be consumed after mixing it in the milk, Haldi Doodh as it is popularly known in India.

 A study conducted by Boston University found that patients with gout who consumed cherries over a two-day period showed a 35 percent lower risk of gout attacks, as compared to those who did not eat the fruit.
-The findings indicated that consuming cherries (up to three servings, a single serving containing one half cup or 10 to 12 cherries) or cherry extract lowers the risk of gout attack.
+The findings indicated that consuming cherries (up to three servings, a single serving containing one-half cup or 10 to 12 cherries) or cherry extract lowers the risk of a gout attack.

 The opinions expressed within this article are the personal opinions of the author.
 NDTV is not responsible for the accuracy, completeness, suitability, or validity of any information on this article.
 All information is provided on an as-is basis.
 The information, facts or opinions appearing in the article do not reflect the views of NDTV and NDTV does not assume any responsibility or liability for the same.